- Solicitors For Business

-The personal injury team at JMW understands the impact that a child’s brain injury has on theirs and their family’s lives, and it is our job is to ensure families are well informed and equipped to handle the difficult times ahead.
+The personal injury team at JMW understands the impact that a child’s brain injury has on theirs and their family’s lives, and it is our job is to ensure families are well informed and well equipped to handle the difficult times ahead.

 One of the ways we do this is by helping families to claim compensation, which can go a long way to assisting with recovery from an injury.
 If your child has suffered a brain injury as a result of someone else’s negligence, speak to a solicitor at JMW today.
-Simply call us now on 0800 054 6078 or fill in the enquiry form and we will get back to you.
+Simply call us now on 0800 054 6078 or fill in the online enquiry form and we will get back to you.

 What Our Clients Say

 When your child has had an accident that has resulted in a brain injury, it is your right to make a claim.
 Doing so can help you pay for the treatment that will be necessary for their recovery, as well as provide support so they are able to live their life as they did before, or as close to it as possible.
 Our team is vastly experienced in helping families deal with the fallout from an acquired brain injury.
 We work with injured children and their families sensitively and respectfully, helping them come to terms with the situation and understand the legal issues involved in this complex area of litigation.